Record sale of contemporary art as Christie's tops $400 million

 Seven lots each sold for more than $20 million, several private collections saw every work on offer finding a buyer, and only six of the 73 works that hit the block went unsold.

-Christie's officials were thrilled after the auction, which totalled $412,253,100 including commission, just beating its high estimate, with 11 artist's records set.
+Christie's officials were thrilled after the auction, which totaled $412,253,100 including commission, just beating its high estimate, with 11 artist's records set.

 "This truly was an extraordinary sale," said Jussi Pylkkanen, president of Christie's Europe, Middle East and Russia who also served as auctioneer.